finol-digital/Card-Game-Simulator/README.md

 ![Game Popup Image](screenshots/gamepopup.png)

 You can get an appropriate url from other people.
-For example, try adding the Gaia game by pasting this url: https://drive.google.com/uc?export=download&id=0B563jbWV7hpdUlFhcGN3R29kcWs

 You can also define your own custom game.
 To create your own custom games, see [Defining Custom Games](CUSTOMGAMES.md)